Effective Drug Crimes Defense in Greensboro

 Federal, state and local drug enforcement agencies have teams of agents and prosecutors aggressively pursuing drug crimes in North Carolina.
 You need a criminal defense attorney with the knowledge and resources to level the playing field.

-The Clifford Division of Clifford Clendenin & O'Hale, LLP has been defending drug cases in state and federal courts since 1973.
+Attorneys at Clifford & Harris, PLLC have been defending drug cases in state and federal courts since 1973.
 We vigorously negotiate and litigate to help you obtain the best possible results on drug possession, delivery and trafficking charges.

 From amphetamines to Xanax, our attorneys handle them all